cbarb005/ucr-cs100/textbook/chapter0-unix-shell-basics/README.md

 This chapter covers the basic concepts and tools you will need in order to understand how to write a simple command line shell.

 ##Section 0 : system calls
-This section covers three basic system calls that will be used in the homework assignment, as well as an error-checking function.
+This section contains files which cover three basic system calls that will be used in the homework assignment, as well as an error-checking function.

+###README.md
-perror: provides error-checking for your system calls (a requirement throughout the course).
+This file covers perror, an error-checking function for your system calls (a requirement throughout the course), as well as an overview of syscalls.

+###exec.md
+This file covers the following syscalls:

-fork: creates copies of the parent process, or "child" processes, necessary to execute commands from the command line.
+fork - creates copies of the parent process, or "child" processes, necessary to execute commands from the command line.

-wait: allows program to wait for child processes to finish executing before continuing.
+wait - allows program to wait for child processes to finish executing before continuing.

-exec: executes executables.
+exec -  executes executables.

 ##Section 1 : parsing
 This section covers a couple of parsing tools that may be useful for your homework assignment

+###strtok
-strtok: C library function to tokenize, or break apart, a c-string based on your specifications.
+This folder covers the C library function ```strtok``` to tokenize, or break apart, a c-string.

+###Boost Tokenizer
-boost tokenizer: Boost library class that tokenizes strings.
+This folder covers this Boost library class that tokenizes strings, examples included.

 ##Section 2 : Makefile
 This section covers how to write Makefiles.

-make: compiles and installs programs easily, exactly as your Makefile specifies.
+###Makefile
+This file houses an example Makefile.

+###make
+This folder contains a tutorial on using ```make``` to compile and install programs easily with Makefiles, as well as numerous examples.

 ##lab0 - vim